U.S.-Mexican Tariff Talks Continue As White House Meeting Ends Without A Deal

 Privileged to welcome the Mexican delegation to the @WhiteHouse today.
 Negotiations will continue.
 Progress was made but as @POTUS said “not nearly enough.” @SecPompeo, @DHSMcAleenan, & I made clear: Mexico must do more to address the urgent crisis at our Southern Border. pic.twitter.com/u3uljnebrh— Vice President Mike Pence (@VP) June 5, 2019

-Trump added that talks would continue another day, but with the clear understanding that if an agreement is not reached, the 5% tariffs would be imposed on Monday.
+Trump added that talks would continue another day, but with the clear understanding that if an agreement is not reached, the 5% tariffs will be imposed on Monday.

 "Progress is being made, but not nearly enough!" he tweeted.

-Ebrard described a cordial meeting where each side sides clearly articulated and defended its point of view.
-He said the two sides will spend several hours discussing several topics to see whether they can get even closer to reach an agreement.
+Ebrard described a cordial meeting where each side clearly articulated and defended its point of view.
+He said the two sides will spend several hours discussing several topics to see whether they can get even closer in order to reach an agreement.

 Top GOP lawmakers break with Trump

-In a rare public divide, many top Republicans tried to persuade Trump not to carry out this threat, charging that the tariffs are nothing but additional taxes that would hurt the U.S. economy and do little to resolve the influx of illegal immigrants.
+In a rare public divide, many top Republicans tried to persuade Trump not to carry out this threat, charging that the tariffs are nothing but additional taxes that would hurt the U.S. economy and do little to resolve the influx of undocumented immigrants.

 "There is not much support in my conference for tariffs, that's for sure," Senate Majority Leader Mitch McConnell, R-Ky., told reporters Tuesday.